Stochastic-Batman/BackToTheAttention/README.md

 ├── notebooks/
 │   ├── data_and_training.ipynb  # these notebooks are functionally equivalent
 │   └── inference.ipynb  # to the Python scripts
-├── models/  # Stores trained model weights
+├── models/  # Stores trained model weights and comparison plots ├── src/
-├── src/
 │   ├── DeTention.py  # Defines the Attention + Time Series Architecture
 │   ├── train.py  # Contains the training loop and saving logic